greenm01/ec4x/docs/ec4x_specs.md

 | TER6      | 6   |          | Lush         |
 | TER7      | 7   |          | Eden         |

-Planets may not skip a class in their terraforming development.
+Planets can not skip a class in their terraforming development.

 ## XYZ.8 Electronic Intelligence (ELI)